Sentenced to 17 years of imprisonment (Southern District Military Court)

 Being in prison

-He was initially held at the 'Steklotara' – one of the most notorious torture and detention sites in occupied Kherson.
-He was then taken away in an unknown direction.
-For a year and a half, his relatives had no information about his whereabouts or condition.
-It was only in February 2024 that he was officially charged with complicity in an act of international terrorism and storage and transportation of an explosive device.
-According to Memorial, as of March 2026 he is held in FKU SIZO-1 of the Federal Penitentiary Service of Russia for the Chechen Republic.
+Andrey was first held at "Steklotara", one of the most notorious places of torture and detention in occupied Kherson, after which he was transported to an unknown destination.
+For a year and a half, Serezhenko's relatives did not know where he was or what was happening to him.
+It was only in February 2024 that was he officially charged with aiding an act of international terrorism and storing and transporting an explosive device.
+According to Memorial, as of March 2026 he is being held at FKU Pre-Trial Detention Centre No. 1 of the FSIN Department for the Chechen Republic.

 Accusation